cmlibs/zinc/docs/CMGUI_lines_cylinders.rst

 Lines have relatively few settings for altering their appearance (Figure 2).
 The following settings are available for lines:

 * **Coordinate field:** When you check this box, you are able to select the coordinate field that the lines are drawn according to.
-This setting is very rarely used.
+This is used any time the coordinate field used for the lines needs to differ from the default coordinate field used for the whole graphical element (in the general settings).

-* **Exterior:** When this check box is selected, the lines will only be drawn on the exterior faces of a mesh.
+* **Exterior:** When this check box is selected, the lines will only be drawn on the exterior faces of a 3D mesh, or the outside edges of a 2D mesh.
 This can be useful with large, complex meshes.

 * **Face:** Checking this box allows you to select which face of 3D elements is visualized by lines.
 Faces are selected according to one of the 3 xi directions of the element, and it's value (either 0 or 1).

 * **Select mode:** This drop-down menu allows you to select different selection behaviours for the lines.

-  * select_on - The default setting; line elements are able to be selected.
+  * select_on - The default setting; line elements are able to be selected and selected elements are highlighted by rendering in the selected material.
-  * no_select - No selection of line elements.
+  * no_select - No selection or highlighting of line elements.
   * draw_selected - only selected lines are drawn.
   * draw_unselected - only unseleted lines are drawn.